Lascar33/pyParametableEquationsPlot/README.md

-// This file is the README for the pyParametablePlotFunction project.
-// It provides an overview and instructions on how to use the project.

 # Project Title
 Lascar's parametable equation plot !
 Plot 10 equations using Python formula.
 The Python Math Library and all its functions are available.
 For more information, refer to the [Python Math Library documentation](https://docs.python.org/3/library/math.html).